-Soon after the devastating fire engulfed the Cathedral of Notre Dame this past April, discussion turned to the mammoth and expensive task of rebuilding Paris’s parish.
+Soon after the devastating fire engulfed the Cathedral of Notre Dame in April 2019, discussion turned to the mammoth and expensive task of rebuilding Paris’s parish.
 Wealthy individuals raced to promised hundreds of millions towards the restoration effort.
 Interestingly, along with pledges of money came criticisms, mostly directed at the wealthy donors and the French government.

 Some of the criticism was focused on the relative ease with which billionaires promised to help pay for the rebuilding of an inanimate object, compared with what the critics believed was their reluctance to aid human beings in need.
 Others called into question the motives of the donors and saw a game of rich men’s “one-upmanship.”
 On social media, especially Twitter, many questioned the need to even raise money for the rebuilding, since, they believed, the Catholic Church is one of the wealthiest organizations in the world.